localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 This works well when interacting from the host, for example using [`awslocal`](https://docs.localstack.cloud/user-guide/integrations/aws-cli/#localstack-aws-cli-awslocal) commands.
 It does not work when trying to connect to LocalStack from your own containers, or LocalStack compute resources such as Lambda functions or ECS containers.

-Sometimes users wish to use multiple different methods to connect to LocalStack at the same time, for example if the application code runs on the host, which triggers a Lambda function which in turn invokes more AWS services.
+Sometimes, users wish to use multiple different methods to connect to LocalStack at the same time.
+For example, application code running on the host triggers a Lambda function, which in turn invokes more AWS services.
-In this situation, there is not one single hostname that can be reached from a Lambda function - which runs in a separate Docker container - and the host machine.
+In this situation, there is not one single hostname that can be reached from a Lambda function (which runs in a separate Docker container) and the host machine.

 As per usual, our fantastic community have been very resourceful in trying to solve this problem.
 One idea was to connect their application containers to the host network (`--network host`) or by making requests to `host.docker.internal:4566` when using Docker Desktop.
 In some cases, using the host networking solves the problem, but it causes other problems:

-* If SSL is used, then certificate validation must be turned off:
+1. If SSL is used, then certificate validation must be turned off:
     * LocalStack presents a certificate for a set of registered domains;
     * if using host networking (`--network host`), requests are made to an IP address or `localhost`, which is not included in the certificate; and
     * when using the gateway domain (`host.docker.internal`), this domain is also not included in the set of certificate domains.
-* Subdomains created by resources such as S3 buckets or OpenSearch clusters will not resolve to the LocalStack container.
+2. Subdomains created by resources such as S3 buckets or OpenSearch clusters will not resolve to the LocalStack container.
-* Each host port can only be published once, whereas container ports are separate from each other and multiple containers can publish the same port.
+3. host port can only be published once, whereas container ports are separate from each other and multiple containers can publish the same port.

 We already solve the first two issues by using the domain name `localhost.localstack.cloud` in our documentation and examples.
 This domain name is publicly registered and resolves to the IP address `127.0.0.1`.